ngrockhacker/The-Ultimate-repo/README.txt

 The Ultimate Repo
-The ultimatre repo is a collection of files that i find useful
+The ultimatre repo is a collection of files that I find useful

 Getting Started
 Just download the zip